so you want to go rafting?

 - Close to: Denver, Breckenridge, Winter Park, Silverthorne, Vail, Copper Mtn, Central City/Blackhawk, Idaho Springs

 - Rafting Experience: All levels of ability and experience!
-Clear Creek offers beginner, advanced and everything in between.
+Clear Creek offers Beginner, Intermediate, and Advanced trips.

 - 1/2 day and Full Day Trips offered